shahid-pk/triviabot/README.md

 #### Version 1.3.5
   - Scoreboard fetching is new a bit better-- the user class now has a `name` property, instead of getting a new `member` object for each member there is.

+### Version 1.4
+  - Added TriviaNight mode.
+Basically, now everyone can get questions from the normal questions.json file, by default.
+You enable TriviaNight, and the questions file gets switched out for another one, and all commands get locked down, like on previous versions.
+  - Refactored `Helperfunctions.py` into `TriviaBackend.py`
+  - Added `,tn` and `,endtrivianight` commands, for toggling TriviaNight mode and "officially" ending it and migrating the questions into the normal questions.json.